 Weight Loss Surgery

 Morbid obesity is a debilitating disease that, by definition, threatens the well being of those suffering from it.
 Our multi-disciplinary weight loss surgery program at Lafayette General Medical Center (LGMC) was created to help alleviate this problem—assisting patients in Acadiana to live a healthier life.
 If you take a close look at what we have to offer, you will find a program that it is unique in its design and scope.

-Our weight loss (bariatric) surgery program at LGMC is distinctive.
+Our weight loss (bariatric) surgery program at LGMC is distinct.
 We offer preoperative education as well as postoperative support for patients looking for healthier options.
 Not only will we guide you through the steps necessary to have bariatric surgery, but we also provide the necessary tools that are fundamental to your postoperative success for many years to come after your surgery.
 Nutrition, exercise, behavior modification counseling and support groups, are among the resources offered to insure your success after your surgery.
 Our goal is to offer you a personalized program that will help you lose weight and succeed in reaching your goals.
+There are many different types of weight loss surgeries, and Lafayette General has the most comprehensive Bariatric surgery on the market.

-The bariatric surgery department at LGMC was accredited as a metabolic and bariatric surgery and quality improvement program.
+The bariatric surgery department at LGMC was accredited as a metabolic and bariatric surgeries and quality improvement program.
 This is a joint program of the American College of Surgeons and American Society for Metabolic and Bariatric Surgery.
 The Bariatric Surgery Department at LGMC believes that surgery is a tool, not a cure, to help patients lead a healthy life.

 Lafayette General’s Bariatric Surgery Department performs laparoscopic gastric bypass, laparoscopic adjustable gastric band and laparoscopic gastric sleeve procedures.
 Along with the surgeons, Philip Gachassin, M.D. and Dennis Eschete, M.D., the bariatric support team includes a registered nurse, dietitian, patient advocate, behavior modification educator, licensed practical counselor and an exercise physiologist.